morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 #### 3. [easy] Multiple turtles

+_EM: whats' with the color?
+Can we set it?_

 > Use <kbd>Ctrl</kbd> + <kbd>Enter</kbd> or
 > <kbd>Cmd</kbd> + <kbd>Enter</kbd> at the end of the line on LightTable